Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 27 April 2025 01.32.21 UTC
+- WIB: Minggu, 27 April 2025 02.20.56 UTC
-- WITA: Minggu, 27 April 2025 02.32.21 UTC
+- WITA: Minggu, 27 April 2025 03.20.56 UTC
-- WIT: Minggu, 27 April 2025 03.32.21 UTC
+- WIT: Minggu, 27 April 2025 04.20.56 UTC

 Kutipan Inspiratif:
-"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."
+"The human spirit needs places where nature has not been rearranged by the hand of man."

-Kategori: inspirational
+Kategori: nature